 Prosciutto-Wrapped Figs with Goat Cheese is a sweet and savory fall appetizer bursting with flavor.
-Each fig is stuffed with goat cheese, wrapped with prosciutto, and topped with rosemary, honey, and flaky finishing salt.
+Each fig is stuffed with creamy goat cheese, wrapped with prosciutto, and topped with rosemary, honey, and flaky finishing salt.
 These figs are perfect for a date night at home, party, or holiday dinner.

 This dish is an easy, delicious appetizer that can be assembled and baked in just 30 minutes.
 All you need is a handful of ingredients and a few minutes to assemble the ingredients.